ThePrez/ServiceCommander-IBMi/man/scopenports.md

 The **scopenports** tool is used for showing which TCP/IP ports are open on an IBM i server.
 This tool is part of the **Service Commander** for IBM i package.

-**scopenports** will display the ports, in a table, that are open on the server as in the following example:
+**scopenports** will display the ports that are open on the server, in a table, as in the following example:

 | IP Address | Port Number | Port Description |
 | ---------- | ----------- | ---------------- |